fluidity-money/fluidity-app/cmd/microservice-ethereum-application-server/README.md

 # microservice-ethereum-application-server

-Receives and process blocks containing application logs of interest.
+Receives and processes logs for supported applications, then returns them to the worker with additional information attached.

 Supported contracts:
   - Uniswap V2